heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/PRESENTATION.md

 ## Objectives

-- Understand the concepts of Caching and performance
-- Understand how HTTP features can help to build Caching and performance
-- Understand the concepts of a reverse proxy
-- Understand the concepts of load balancing
 - Understand the concepts of caching
+- Understand how caching can improve performance
+- Understand how HTTP features can help to cache data
+- Implement caching in a web application

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)